Applesaucesomer/CobraPinger/README.md

 ## Whisper Fallback

 Use the `get_transcript(video_id, video_url)` helper to retrieve transcripts.
-It first attempts the YouTube transcript API and falls back to OpenAI Whisper if that fails.
-Control the Whisper model with the `WHISPER_MODEL` environment variable (defaults to `base.en`).
+It first attempts the YouTube transcript API and falls back to the local `openai-whisper` model if that fails.
+Control the model with the `WHISPER_MODEL` environment variable (defaults to `base.en`).
+If you already have a downloaded model file, set `WHISPER_MODEL_PATH` to its location to avoid any online downloads.

 If the fallback fails with an error, verify `ffmpeg` is installed and that the YouTube URL is accessible.
 Errors like `HTTP Error 400` usually indicate the